Josiassejod1/Josiassejod1/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Rspec and testing
+- 🌱 I’m currently Game Development, Japanese, and Ethical Hacking
 - 👯 I’m looking to collaborate on anything involving open source software (Music)
 - 💬 Ask me about how to navigate a career in tech
 - 📫 How to reach me: dalvin@dalvindigital.com